 A statement of scholarly agenda, which may focus on your current area of emphasis and plans for professional development.

 A response to the University/Seaver College mission.
 Pepperdine University is a Christian University committed to the highest standards of academic excellence and Christian values, where students are strengthened for lives of purpose, service, and leadership.
 Please provide a statement indicating your willingness to support the Christian Values of the University and the mission of Seaver College including a description of your involvement in a local community of faith (i.e., congregation, parish church, etc.), and how your personal faith relates to your teaching, your professional life, and/or your intellectual life.

-Pepperdine University is an equal opportunity employer and does not unlawfully discriminate on the basis of any status or condition protected by applicable federal or state law.
 Pepperdine is religiously affiliated with the Churches of Christ.
-It is the purpose of Pepperdine to pursue the very highest employment and academic standards within a context that celebrates and extends the spiritual and ethical ideals of the Christian faith.
-While students, faculty, staff and members of the Board of Regents represent many religious backgrounds, Pepperdine reserves the right to seek, hire, and promote persons who support the goals and mission of the institution, including the right to prefer co-religionists who are active members in a Church of Christ congregation.
+It is the purpose of Pepperdine to pursue the very highest employment and academic standards within a context which celebrates and extends the spiritual and ethical ideals of the Christian faith.
+While students, faculty, staff and members of the Board of Regents represent many religious backgrounds, Pepperdine reserves the right to seek, hire and promote persons who support the goals and mission of the institution, including the right to prefer co-religionists.

 It is the intent of the University to create and promote a diverse work force consistent with its stated goals and mission.